Grilling vs. Barbecuing

 Because it makes the meat taste so much better, assuming you don’t douse the coals with lighter fluid.
 Really, don’t do that.

-There are a couple of ways to light charcoal, but we’ve found the easiest method is with fire starter squares.
+There are a couple of ways to light charcoal, but I’ve found the easiest method is with fire starters.
 You tuck one or two into the charcoal and light ‘em up.
 The flames will quickly spread.
 Let them burn for about 10 minutes before adding food to the grill.

 There is one more grilling method that we can’t overlook – campfire cooking.